enonic/xp-operator/README.md

 ## Contents of this repository

-This repository contains these.
-Navigate there for more detailed README.
+This repository contains these various parts relating to the operator:

 * [Enonic XP Kubernetes Operator](./java-operator)
 * [Enonic XP Kubernetes Operator Helm Chart](./helm)